D3v01dZA/personal/personal/content/cv/index.md

 - Realistically many more but this list is what I use daily

 ## Work Experience
+### Project: Cloudfront Controlplane
+- Employed by Amazon Web Services
+- Software Development Engineer II
+- 2022-Present
+- Amazon's CDN
+- Development on the system that controls all of the Cloudfront servers worldwide

+### Project: Payroll Innovation
-### Software Engineer - Loadchart w/ EPI-USE Labs
+- Employed by EPI-USE Labs
-- 2014-2017
+- Contracted to ADP
-- Schlumberger's bespoke time tracker and control system
-- Developed features to allow managers fine/coarse-grained control over employee time capture rules
-- Re-developed the employee/employer dashboards to provide simpler, more to-the-point action items per user

-### Software Engineer - Payroll Innovation w/ EPI-USE Labs
+- Software Engineer
-- 2017-Present
+- 2017-2022
 - ADP's next generation payroll system to replace several legacy systems
 - Core engine developer from the projects (re)-inception after a successful alpha prototype
 - Worked on the language and processes that functional users use to write payroll rules
 - Developed several core payroll features such as retro calculations (changing previous calculations and more)
 - Created a user interface on the side that allows for quick payroll prototyping, testing, and system debugging which has proven indespensible

+### Project: Loadchart
+- Employed by EPI-USE Labs
+- Contracted to Schlumberger
+- Software Engineer
+- 2014-2017
+- Schlumberger's bespoke time tracker and control system
+- Developed features to allow managers fine/coarse-grained control over employee time capture rules
+- Re-developed the employee/employer dashboards to provide simpler, more to-the-point action items per user

 ## Education
 - Bachelor of Information Technology w/ University of Pretoria (2012-2015)